Matera Travel Guide: Things to Do, See, Eat & Experience in Italy’s City of Caves

 Once again, we opted for Materan pasta, ordering the Orecchiette with cardoncelli mushrooms and pork sausage, and the Ferricelli with porcini mushrooms, a cheese fondue sauce, and chopped pistachios.
 Both were absolutely mouth-watering and I tried to slowly savour each bite!

-Eating pasta at La Grotta de Sassi in Matera.
+Eating pasta at La Grotta de Sassi in Matera with delicious macro details of it all including the sauce

-Eating Materan pasta at La Grotta de Sassi.
+Eating Materan pasta at La Grotta de Sassi sprinkled with pine nut

 It was a fantastic meal that we somehow managed to follow up with two desserts: a pear and ricotta cheesecake and a chocolate lava cake.